emma-sax4/emmasax4.info/README.md

 title: Thoughts Group
 subtitle: Group Thought 1
 date: 2001-01-01
-categories: [ all, thoughts_set ]
+tags: [ all, thoughts_set ]
 ---
 ```
-This indicates the date that the thought was published, the subtitle if the thought is in a set, the chosen layout to use, and the category/ies indicating when this thought should show up in any lists we make.
+This indicates the date that the thought was published, the subtitle if the thought is in a set, the chosen layout to use, and the tag(s) indicating how to categorize this thought.
 We do this so that the `index.md` files don't show up as their own thoughts (since they're technically a list of thoughts).

 ### `css/`
 This directory only has one file — `main.scss`.
 This is where I can keep _all_ of the CSS that this project uses.
 To make sure it's all being used, there are two very important lines in the `_includes/head.html`: